HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 J Hyde

-Looking towards Birmingham with the signal box on the down side of the track the same side where the basic booking office was located
+Looking towards Tile Hill with the signal box on the down side with the booking office just beyond the level crossing

-Looking towards the centre of Coventry with the Standard Motor Company's main office building behind the lamppost
+Looking towards Coventry with the works and offices of the Standard Motor Company on the left behind the lamppost

 Ref: lnwrchg677